 The Law Library operates separately, but we share a library catalog and funding of some resources; we seek out other opportunities to collaborate with one another.

 We are a culture of collaboration both internally and externally and are members of multiple consortia.
 See our consortial memberships.

 We are a large, forward-thinking organization dedicated to providing excellent services and resources to our varied constituencies.
 Our facilities are located across five sites on the main and health sciences campuses of the University of Arizona.
 We also serve UA South and our distance students, faculty and researchers.

 Our library staff are friendly, talented, and creative people.
 They have been recognized for some incredible achievements in recent years.
 See our Awards and Honors.

 Every year, library staff participate in campus initiatives to better our community, including UA Cares, Wildcat Welcome, Walk Across Arizona, and the Arizona Assurance Mentor Program.
 We are proud of our colleagues who volunteer their time and efforts to make our community a better place to live, work, and study.

-The University of Arizona offers an exceptional array of benefits and work/life support services, including tuition reduction and partner benefits.
+The University of Arizona offers an exceptional array of benefits and work/life support services, including tuition reduction, partner benefits, paid parental leave, and sick and emergency child care.
 Prospective employees are encouraged to review available benefits at UA Human Resources.